Scientific Name(s): Larrea divaricata Cav, Larrea tridentata (DC) Coville.

 Reports subsequently appeared in the lay literature describing the virtues of chaparral tea as an antineoplastic treatment.

-A semisynthetic derivative of NDGA, tetra-O-methyl NDGA (M4N) or terameprocol, is currently in clinical trials for the treatment of cancer.10 This compound inhibits specificity protein 1 (Sp1)-regulated proteins to potentially block the cell cycle, cause apoptosis, and reduce angiogenesis.
-17In vitro data
+A semisynthetic derivative of NDGA, tetra-O-methyl NDGA (M4N) or terameprocol, is currently in clinical trials for the treatment of cancer.10 This compound inhibits specificity protein 1 (Sp1)-regulated proteins to potentially block the cell cycle, cause apoptosis, and reduce angiogenesis.17

 NDGA was found to inhibit 5-lipoxygenase activity in an adenocarcinoma cell line.
 Additionally, the compound inhibited non–small cell lung cancer (NSCLC) growth and reduced colony numbers.